Hospitals in Portugal for Foreigners and Expats

 How Much Does it Cost to Visit a Hospital in Portugal?

 Visitors to Portugal who are European and have a European Health Insurance Card can access the SNS services in the same manner as Portuguese citizens, which means many healthcare services are free or for a nominal cost.
-For those who do not have access to the SNS, or prefer to take advantage of the private system, the cost to see a GP for a consultation can be very low, as little as 2 euros, while the cost of tests will be much higher, in the 80-200 euro range for individual blood tests and x-rays.
+For those who do not have access to the SNS, or prefer to take advantage of the private system, the cost to see a general practitioner (GP) for a consultation can be very low, as little as two euros, while the cost of tests will be much higher, in the 80-200 euro range for individual blood tests and x-rays.

-Out of pocket costs to schedule a single appointment with a specialist are relatively reasonable at 80-200 euros for those who unexpectedly need medical care without insurance, but it is definitely a good idea to plan ahead and purchase international insurance that will be accepted by a major private healthcare providers in Portugal, for those who plan any sort of extended stay in the country.
+Out-of-pocket costs to schedule a single appointment with a specialist are relatively reasonable at 80-200 euros for those who unexpectedly need medical care without insurance.
+But it is definitely a good idea to plan ahead and purchase international insurance that will be accepted by major private healthcare providers in Portugal, for those who plan any sort of extended stay in the country.
 Another aspect to keep in mind when choosing international insurance is medication coverage.
 The cost of medication can be quite high in Portugal.

 Recommended Hospitals for Expats in Portugal

 Hospital da Luz Torres de Lisboa (formerly British Hospital)

 Rua Tomás da Fonseca, Buildings B, D, E and F